oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 </details>

-## Step 3: Using a traffic split to test resilience (A bit of Chaos)
+## Task 3: Using a traffic split to test resilience (A bit of Chaos)

 We're going to use a traffic split to send some messages to a fake zipkin endpoint which will generate errors, this will let us see how well our micro-services handle the situation where zipkin becomes unavailable.